Anugya43/Calculate/README.md

 # anugyagupta43.github.io
-a basic calculator made from html, css and js.
+This is a basic calculator made from html, cascading style sheets and javascript.
+It can add, subtract, multiply and divide numbers.